Finleyrice/nav-bar/README.md

 # nav-bar
-I created the nav bar using my own knowlege but had to look up how to make it the way i wanted it to on smaller devices. live preview: https://finleyrice.github.io/nav-bar/
+I created the nav bar using my own knowlege but had to research how to make it look the way i wanted it to, on smaller devices.
+The navbar looks different on mobile compared to laptop. live preview: https://finleyrice.github.io/nav-bar/